ACCOUNTS

 The contract address is usually given when a contract is deployed to the BTC20 Smart Chain.
 The address comes from the creator's address and the number of transactions sent from that address (the “nonce”).

-VALIDATOR KEYS
+### VALIDATOR KEYS <a href="#validators-keys" id="validators-keys"></a>

 There is also another type of key in BTC20 Smart Chain.
 These are 'BLS' keys and they are used to identify validators.
 These keys can be efficiently aggregated to reduce the bandwidth required for the network to come to consensus.
 Without this key aggregation the minimum stake for a validator would be much higher.

-A NOTE ON WALLETS
+### A NOTE ON WALLETS <a href="#a-note-on-wallets" id="a-note-on-wallets"></a>

 An account is not a wallet.
 An account is the keypair for a user-owned BTC20 Smart Chain account.
 A wallet is an interface or application that lets you interact with your BTC20 Smart Chain account.